ibm-cloud-docs/hs-crypto/support.md

 {: troubleshoot}
 {: support}

-If you've problems or questions when you're using {{site.data.keyword.hscrypto}}, you can check {{site.data.keyword.cloud_notm}}, or get help by searching for information or by asking questions through a forum.
-You can also open a support ticket.
+If you have problems or questions when you're using {{site.data.keyword.hscrypto}}, you can check {{site.data.keyword.cloud}} status, get help by searching for information or by asking questions through Stack Overflow, or open a support ticket on the IBM Support Center.
 {:shortdesc}

-You can check whether {{site.data.keyword.cloud_notm}} is available by going to the [status page](https://cloud.ibm.com/status?tags=platform,runtimes,services).
+- You can check whether {{site.data.keyword.cloud_notm}} is available by going to the [status page](https://cloud.ibm.com/status?selected=status){: external}.

-You can review the forums to see whether other users ran into the same problem.
-When you're using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.
+- You can review the [Stack Overflow](https://stackoverflow.com/questions){: external} forum to see whether other users ran into the same problem.
+When you're using Stack Overflow to ask a question, tag your question with **ibm-cloud** and **hyper-protect-crypto**, so that it can be easily seen by the {{site.data.keyword.cloud_notm}} development teams.

-If you have questions about {{site.data.keyword.hscrypto}}, post your question on [Stack Overflow](https://stackoverflow.com/questions/tagged/hyper-protect-crypto){: external} and tag your question with  "ibm-cloud" and "hyper-protect-crypto".

-For more information about opening an {{site.data.keyword.IBM_notm}} support ticket, or about support levels and ticket severities, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar){: external}.
+- You can also open a support ticket on the IBM Support Center.
+For more information about support tickets, support levels, and ticket severities, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar){: external}.